pnp/custom-learning-office-365/installation/README.md

-# Manually installing and configuring Microsoft 365 learning pathways
+# Installing and configuring Microsoft 365 learning pathways

-## LookBook Installation
+## Installation Options

-There are two installation options for Microsoft 365 Learning Pathways.
-The first option is the manual install.
+There are two manual installation options for Microsoft 365 Learning Pathways.

+### Minimal Install

 This will install the webpart and set it up for use in your tenant.
 This will not create any pages other than the admin page and viewer page.
+Please follow the [Minimal Installation Overview](README.md#Minimal-Installation-Overview) for instructions.

+### Site Template Installation (formerly via LookBook)

-The second installation options is to install the Learning Pathways site template previously hosted from the LookBook.
+This method will install the Learning Pathways site template previously hosted from the LookBook.
 To install the site template please follow [these instructions](https://learn.microsoft.com/en-us/sharepoint/dev/solution-guidance/applying-pnp-templates).
 This tutorial will walk you through the process of creating a site collection, downloading and installing the site template.
 You will then need to run the M365lpConfiguration.ps1 in the [Execute PowerShell Configuration Script](https://github.com/pnp/custom-learning-office-365/tree/main/installation#execute-powershell-configuration-script) to set the tenant app property.

-## Upgrade Installation
+## Upgrade Instructions

 If you are upgrading an existing Microsoft 365 Learning Pathways site please follow the instructions for your version.
 For V3-V4 upgrade instruction please follow [V3-V4 Upgrade](UpdateV3-V4.md).
 For V4 to V5 upgrade please follow the [V4 to V5 Upgrade instructions](./UpdateV4-V5.md).

-## New Installation Overview
+## Minimal Installation Overview

 The Microsoft 365 learning pathways solution is built using the [SharePoint Framework](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview) version 1.19.0.